 Participating in the 2023 Goldin Global Fellowship made Sashikala, who believes in our collective responsibility to safeguard children’s rights, a more skilled community worker.
 She emphasizes the lessons from the asset mapping exercise under the Fellowship.

-Speaking to Goldin Institute, Sashikala highlighted the importance of the Fellowship lessons and the utilization of the GATHER platform in successfully implementing her event, which drew active participation from a diverse range of stakeholders, totaling approximately 50 attendees representing various categories.
+Speaking to the Goldin Institute, Sashikala highlighted the importance of the Fellowship lessons and the utilization of the GATHER platform in successfully implementing her event, which drew active participation from a diverse range of stakeholders, totaling approximately 50 attendees representing various categories.

 A Sense of a Shared Purpose Among Diverse People